The dashboard in your car

 Step 3.
 M. Metrics Are Added & Interview Questions Selected: Select measurements for each category.
 Create and select the best interview questions for each.

-Avoid the three biggest interview mistakes, because it keeps interviewers focused on the skills and attitude that are most important for success in the job, reducing the risk of making a bad hire.
+It keeps interviewers focused on the skills and attitudes that are most important for success in the job, reducing the risk of making a bad hire.

 Delivers a consistent message to all candidates and new hires about what's expected in the job.